Dr. Mark Gignilliat from Beeson Divinity School joins us today with a special Advent message from the book of Isaiah.

 I pray that in this season that each of you will be able to enter into Advent with joy and with hope.

 Lord, thank you for these words from the prophet Isaiah.
 Even though they were written hundreds of years ago, they continue to resonate to us even today, as they point to you, oh Jesus, our wonderful counselor and our Mighty God.

 I pray that you will bless these listeners during this season.
 Draw us to yourself, draw me to yourself, oh Lord!

 In repentance and renewal, I pray in Jesus name, Amen!

-Dr. Mark Gignilliat is professor of divinity at Beeson Divinity School, where he teaches courses in Old Testament and Hebrew, and also serves as Canon Theologian at the Cathedral Church of the Advent in Birmingham.
+Dr. Mark Gignilliat is professor of divinity at Beeson Divinity School, where he teaches courses in Old Testament and Hebrew, and also serves as theologian in residence at St. Peter's Anglican Church in Birmingham.
 Dr. Gignilliat is married to Naomi, and they have four children.
-Watch video on YouTube here
+Watch on YouTube here